C. N. Annadurai: Literary contributions

 made it clear that greed and avarice of the rich did not pay in the long run.[...]
 Some of the elementary principles of socialism and stressed that we should depend upon our own labour for our progress and well being and not some unknown factor.

 Velaikari made direct references against the suppressive landlords who were traditionally allied with Jawaharlal Nehru and Gandhi.
 His movies had some elements of Dravidian political ideologies like anti-Brahminism and messages differing against Congress with detailed reasons and scenarios behind.
 Popular stage and cine actors who stood by Annadurai in early years were D. V. Narayanasamy, K. R. Ramasamy, N. S. Krishnan, S. S. Rajendran, Sivaji Ganesan and M. G. Ramachandran.

 Some of his books had a social approach and its content were debatable, such as "Arya Mayai" (Aryan Illusion) in which he highlighted the view point of bringing an equal living society regardless of any caste dominance and especially drawing similarities which existed by then of the upper-caste Brahmin (Aryan) people.
 He was fined INR 700 for sedition and was also sent to prison.

 Some of his well-known works are his books Annavin Sattasabai Sorpolivukal (Anna's speeches at the state legislative, 1960), Ilatchiya varalaru (History of Ideals, 1948), Valkkaip puyal (Storm of life, 1948) and Rankon rata (Radha from Rangon).
 His work Kambarasam criticises Ramayana of Kamban.
 His works of fiction such as Kapothipura kathal (Love in the city of Blind), Parvathy B.A., Kalinga rani (Queen of Kalinga) and Pavayin payanam (Travels of a young lady) carried elements of political propaganda.

 At times when Dravida Munnetra Kazhagam was extensively using movies for its propaganda, censorship crippled the process.
 To evade censorships, DMK movies used Annadurai's popular nickname Anna, which also means elder brother in Tamil, as a pun.
 When praises were bestowed on the Anna on screen, the crowd would break into applause.
 Kannadasan has criticised Anna's works that apart from Sivaji Kanda Hindu Rajyam and Needhi Devan Mayakkam, the rest lacked even a plot.

 Posts held

 The provincial conference of the DMK was held at Tiruchirappalli in May 1956.
 Annadurai stepped down from the General Secretaryship of the party, and Nedunchezhian was elected to that position.
 It was at the Tiruchirappalli conference that the party decided to contest free India's second general elections which were to be held in 1957.
 The DMK secured 15 Assembly seats and two parliamentary seats.
 Annadurai was elected from his home constituency, Kanchipuram for the first time to the Madras Legislative Assembly.
-In that election, the DMK won 15 seats and Annadurai became the leader of the opposition in the state.
+In that election, the DMK won 15 seats and Annadurai became the de facto leader of the opposition in the state.
 In 1962, the DMK emerged as the major political party in the state outside the Congress, winning 50 seats in the Assembly.
 Although Annadurai himself lost the elections, he was nominated as a member of parliament to the upper house (Rajya Sabha).